kutsyk/kutsyk.github.io/_posts/2018-3-29-telegram-bot-with-azure-congitive-service.md

     telegram = new Telegram(botKey);
 {% endhighlight %}

 Next we need get Azure service configuration variables.
-Be attentive with `uriBaselink`, you should take it from your service `Endpoint` property:
+Be attentive with <kbd>uriBaselink</kbd>, you should take it from your service <kbd>Endpoint</kbd> property:

 ![](https://cdn-images-1.medium.com/max/1000/0*5s8NZmjIGhDYhEHR.)

-And `azureCongitiveServiceKey` you should take from keys of your service.
+And <kbd>azureCongitiveServiceKey</kbd> you should take from keys of your service.

 ![](https://cdn-images-1.medium.com/max/1000/0*U0pz-rqaCRhA_6li.)

-We pass parameter to the service through url `language=unk` to be able to detect any language.
+We pass parameter to the service through url <kbd>language=unk</kbd> to be able to detect any language.
 {% highlight javascript %}
 const azureCongitiveServiceKey = "XXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXX", uriBase = "https://northeurope.api.cognitive.microsoft.com/vision/v1.0/ocr?language=unk",